You have no items in your shopping cart.

 The high quality leather we use in our garments requires specialist leather care and cleaning.
-Identify the leather finish (aniline, nappa, suede, nubuck, or sheepskin)before you begin, as this will determine the appropriate care and cleaning process.
+As with all natural materials, leather benefits from a little love and attention.
+Before you begin, identify the leather finish (aniline, nappa, suede, nubuck, or sheepskin), as this will determine the appropriate care and cleaning process.

 Suede, Nubuck and buffed leather (leather which has been buffed in the finishing process to give it a matt appearance).

-We recommend that before wearing your garment you spray it with Lakeland Leather Suede and Leather Protection Spray.
+We recommend that before wearing your garment you spray it with Lakeland Leather Suede & Nubuck Protection Spray.

 This provides an invisible protective barrier over the surface of the garment.
 This barrier helps to prevent water, dirt and grime penetrating the surface of the skin, and makes it easier to remove surface marks.